+115.365 Coordinated response

+Auditor Overall Determination: Meets Standard

+Auditor Discussion

+Policy Directive Number 430.00; Subject - Prison Rape Elimination Act Compliance (PREA), Supervisor Checklist Health Services Checklist, PREA Sexual Abuse Incident Review

+Interview:

+Superintendent

-115.365 Coordinated response Auditor Overall Determination: Meets Standard Auditor Discussion Materials Reviewed: Policy Directive Number 430.00; Subject - Prison Rape Elimination Act Compliance (PREA), KHRJC PAQ, Supervisor Checklist Health Services Checklist, PREA Sexual Abuse Incident Review Interview: Superintendent The WVDCR Coordinated Response Plan is detailed; it covers Purpose, Applicability, Responding to Reported or Observed Sexual Abuse (Allegations of Abuse, Initial Response, Victim, Aggressor, Transportation, Mental Health Response, Followup, Counselors and Victim Advocate).
+The WVDCR Coordinated Response Plan is detailed; it covers Purpose, Applicability, Responding to Reported or Observed Sexual Abuse (Allegations of Abuse, Initial Response, Victim, Aggressor, Transportation, Mental Health Response, Follow-up, Counselors and Victim Advocate).

 The three checklists; Supervisor, Health Services and PREA Sexual Abuse Incident Review are very detailed.
-All walk through a step by step checkoff system that allows for written details, whether each step was completed, the date and time and initials of the individual completing the list.
-The PREA Sexual Abuse Incident Review document includes: • The date and time of the Review, • Members of the Review Team and their signature, · Victim and Perpetrator, Recommendations (policy and procedure, improvements regarding Prevention, Detection and Response, The dynamics within the facility; i.e.: Race, Ethnicity, Gender Identity, Lesbian, Gay, Bi- Sexual, Transgender Intersex Identification, Residents Status, Perceived Status, and Gang Affiliation, · Was the dynamics recognized or addressed during the initial screening and classification,
+All walk through a step-by-step checkoff system that allows for written details, whether each step was completed, the date and time and initials of the individual completing the list.

+The PREA Sexual Abuse Incident Review document includes:

+• The date and time of the Review.

+• Members of the Review Team and their signature.

+Victim and Perpetrator.

+• Recommendations (policy and procedure, improvements regarding Prevention, Detection and Response.

+• The dynamics within the facility, i.e.: Race, Ethnicity, Gender Identity, Lesbian, Gay, Bi- Sexual, Transgender Intersex Identification, Residents Status, Perceived Status, and Gang Affiliation.

+• Was the dynamics recognized or addressed during the initial screening and classification.

-- · Other group dynamics,
+Other group dynamics.

-- · Physical Barriers,
+Physical Barriers.

-- · Staffing Levels,
+Staffing Levels.

-- · Monitoring Technology,
+Monitoring Technology.

-- · Were recommendations implemented,
+Were recommendations implemented?

 Policy # 430.00, page 15 D states: Upon learning of an allegation that an offender was sexually abused, the first staff member to respond to the incident shall separate the alleged victim and abuser; preserve and protect any crime scene until appropriate steps can be taken to collect any evidence.
 If the abuse occurred within a time period that still allows for the collection of physical evidence, request that the alleged victim and abuser not take any actions that could destroy physical evidence, including, as appropriate, washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, or eating.
 When responding to Incidents of sexual abuse, all first responders are required to follow the DCR coordinated response plan.

+Comments:

 As noted above, the checklists are inclusive and well done.
-The facility had no allegation during the last 12 months; PREA Incident Review for the allegation of sexual abuse was reviewed by the auditor.
+The facility had three (3) allegations during the last 12 months; no allegation was determined to be substantiated.

 115.366 Preservation of ability to protect residents from contact with abusers

 Auditor Overall Determination: Meets Standard

 Auditor Discussion

 Materials Reviewed:

 Policy Directive Number 430.00; Subject - Prison Rape Elimination Act Compliance (PREA)

 Interviews:

+Commissioner Assistant

 Commissioner

-Assistant Commissioner

 Policy # 430.00, page 15 E states: DCR does not have the authority to enter into collective bargaining agreements pursuant to WV State Code.

 Comment:

 The Commissioner and Assistant Commissioner report that Collective Bargaining, as it is known in many states does not occur in the Corrections Field in West Virginia.
 Individuals may join CWA (union) that allows for grievances, but it does not allow bargaining for wage or working conditions.